-Students will sit two examinations, both of which contribute to the final grade.
+Students will sit two examinations, both of which test reading and writing skills and contribute to the final grade.

-Paper 1: Shakespeare and the 19 th -century novel Paper 2: Modern Texts and Poetry Written exam, 1 hour 45 minutes Written exam, 2 hours 15 minutes 40% of the English Literature GCSE 60% of the English Literature GCSE Section A: Shakespeare Section A: Modern texts One extended response on a set section of the play One extended response on the prose or drama text studied; reference to the whole play is required studied Section B: the 19 th -century novel Section B: Poetry One extended response on a set section of the novel One comparative essay on a set poem and one other studied; reference to the whole novel is required poem from the anthology studied during the course Section C: Unseen poetry One response to an unseen poem and one response comparing this with a second unseen poem
+Paper 1: Shakespeare and the 19 ® -century novel Paper 2: Modern Texts and Poetry Written exam, 1 hour 45 minutes Written exam, 2 hours 15 minutes 40% of the English Literature GCSE 60% of the English Literature GCSE Section A: Shakespeare Section A: Modern texts One extended response on a set section of the play studied (Merchant of Venice or Macbeth); reference to One extended response on An Inspector Calls the whole play is required.
+Section B: Poetry One comparative essay on a set poem and one other Section B: the 19 th -century novel poem from the Worlds and Lives anthology.
+One extended response on a set section of the novel studied (Frankenstein or A Christmas Carol); reference Section C: Unseen poetry to the whole novel is required.
+One response to an unseen poem and one response comparing this with a second unseen poem